 In case one of your chosen 11 players doesn’t actually play in that Gameweek, fear not as 1 player from the bench will be subbed in automatically.
 This will be your first player on the bench if it doesn’t disrupt your formation.
 E.g. if you have opted for a formation with 3 defenders and one of them doesn’t play, he is going to be subbed by the first available defender on the bench.
 Even in case you have a midfielder or a forward in front of him.

 This is why bench order is definitely the thing to consider carefully as well.

 Players in your FPL team will get the points based on the performances they have in the BPL.
 Every player gets a point for playing less than 60 minutes and 2 FPL points for playing more than 60 minutes in a single match.
 He doesn’t necessarily need to start the match to get 2 points for a performance, but that only happens if he gets subbed in during first 30 minutes of the match.

 Typically scoring goals brings the most points.
 Defenders and goalkeepers are awarded 6 points per every goal they score, midfielders get 5 FPL points and forwards 4.
 This is because forwards are usually much more likely to score a goal than a defender.
-But elite midfielders like Sanchez or Hazard are going to score pretty often too.
+But elite midfielders like Sterling or Salah are going to score pretty often too.
 This is the reason why they are a must have in your FPL team.
-They usually pick assists as well which are rewarded by 3 points.
+They usually get assists as well which are rewarded by 3 points.